 CA Licensed Landscape Contractor

-Mr. Ben Zamora graduated from the University of California at Berkeley in 1997 and is a licensed landscape contractor.
-Over the past 15 years Mr. Zamora has managed restoration projects, and performed oversight of both implementation (i.e., earth work, planting, seeding and irrigation installation services) and vegetation maintenance monitoring activities.
-Mr. Zamora is also a Vegetation Management and Arboricultural Specialist, with over a decade of experience supporting infrastructure, power, transportation, and large-scale habitat restoration projects.
-Mr. Zamora has worked throughout Southern California and is experienced with quantitative tree inventory and vegetation mapping; native vegetation transplant, salvage, and restoration; tree pruning, cabling, and bracing techniques; and detailed arboricultural hazard risk reduction analyses.
+Mr. Ben Zamora graduated from the University of California at Berkeley in 1997, is an International Society of Arboriculture Certified Arborist, and a licensed landscape contractor.
+Over the past 15 years Mr. Zamora has managed restoration projects, performed oversight of both native habitat implementation (i.e., earth work, planting, seeding and irrigation installation services) and maintenance activities, and conducted biological compliance monitoring services.
+Mr. Zamora is an agency savvy biological monitor, vegetation management and arboricultural specialist with extensive experience supporting infrastructure, power, transportation, and large-scale habitat restoration projects.
+He is a diligent compliance monitor that also has practical experience associated with the construction and installation of artificial burrow systems, Burrowing Owl and other raptor survey techniques.
+Mr. Zamora has worked throughout Southern California and is experienced with quantitative tree inventory; vegetation mapping; avian census (i.e., targeted surveys and habitat assessments for distinct species of nesting passerines and raptors); native vegetation transplant, salvage, and restoration; tree pruning, cabling, and bracing techniques; and detailed arboricultural hazard risk reduction analyses.

 Mr. Bryce Robbins, PE